-In addition to general user experience strategies like being fast and mobile friendly, to get your best SEO ROI, an SEO web design will include:
+In addition to general user experience strategies like being fast and mobile-friendly, to get your best SEO ROI, and SEO web design will include:

 - Micro-conversions — these are little actions that you ask a person to take.
 They not only reduce bounce and lengthen a session.
 They get people invested in your brand.

 - Clear and visible call-to-action.
 People like to know exactly what you want them to click.
 An SEO web design has clear calls to action that direct people to key pages on the site.